bbauska/Anti-Project2025/anti.md

 power of the presidency to drive the bureaucracy.”
 “The President should empower a strong NSC that not only has the power to convene the policy process, but also is entrusted with the full power of the presidency to drive the bureaucracy.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025: “the NSA should immediately evaluate and eliminate directorates that are not aligned with the President’s agenda and replace them with new directorates as appropriate that can drive implementation of the President’s signature national security priorities.”
+<p>Project 2025: “the NSA should immediately evaluate and eliminate directorates that are not
+aligned with the President’s agenda and replace them with new directorates as appropriate that can drive implementation of the President’s signature national security priorities.”
 “In organizing (by means of Presidential Directive31) an NSC staff that is more responsive and aligned with the